Vini901/Vini901/README.md

   </a>
 </p>

-- 🔭 I’m currently working on ...Mentoring people around me
+- 🔭 I’m currently working on Data Science Projects
 - 🌱 I’m currently learning ...Deep Learning, Machine Learning
 - 👯 I’m looking to collaborate on ...Machine Learning
 - 🤔 I’m looking for help with ...AWS